yashsharma127/operator/DEVELOPER_GUIDE.md

 ### deploy-operator.sh

 The `deploy-operator.sh` script is a shell script used to deploy the PHEE Importer Operator to a Kubernetes cluster.
 The script starts by creating the necessary Kubernetes resources, such as the custom resource definition (CRD) for `PaymentHubDeployment`, and then applies the `operator.yaml` file to deploy the operator itself.
 The script also waits for the operator to be fully deployed and ensures that all the necessary resources are created before exiting.
 This script is essential for automating the deployment process of the operator, making it easy to set up the operator in a Kubernetes cluster.
 It provides a simple and repeatable way to deploy the operator, ensuring that all necessary steps are performed correctly.

-## Future Enhancements

-### Planned Features
-- **Multiple Deployments:** Implementation of logic to manage multiple deployments using either a single controller or separate controllers.
-- **Advanced Probing:** Enhanced liveness and readiness probes with customizable settings per deployment.
-- **Comprehensive Testing:** Expansion of testing coverage, including unit tests, integration tests, and end-to-end tests.
-- **Expanded Documentation:** Ongoing updates to documentation as new features are added, ensuring clarity and ease of use.

-This guide is intended to be a living document and will be updated as the operator evolves.
-Stay tuned for future updates and enhancements.